quantiota/AI-Agent-Lab/docs/tasks/ml-internship/1-getting-started.md

 - **Grafana**: For data visualization (integrated via database links).
 - **GPT-3.5**: Language model for querying and interfacing with the AI Agent Lab.

 ### Why We Need These Processing Files

-The **AI Agent Lab** requires a set of predefined processing templates to ensure that data science users, students, professionals, and researchers have ready-to-use tools for handling live data streams.
-These files are essential for several reasons:

-1. **Ease of Use**:
-   By providing pre-built templates, we remove the complexity of setting up live data stream processors from scratch.
-This allows users to focus on their core tasks—whether it's data analysis, research, or development—without needing to spend time on configuration.

-2. **Accessibility for All Skill Levels**:
-   These processing files are designed to be easily accessible for a wide range of users, from beginners in data science to experienced professionals.
-By having ready-to-use templates, students and researchers can dive directly into experimentation and analysis without needing to build the system's infrastructure.

-3. **Accelerating Research and Development**:
-   For professionals and researchers, time is critical.
-Ready-to-use processing files provide a jump-start to their projects, allowing them to focus on data insights and model optimization rather than building custom data ingestion pipelines.

-4. **Standardized Workflow**:
-   The templates establish a standardized workflow across different user groups, ensuring consistency in how data is processed and analyzed.
-This reduces errors, ensures best practices are followed, and makes collaboration easier across various teams and disciplines.

-### Why We Need These Processing Files